TYPO3/Surf/Documentation/Guide/Index.rst

 Installation
 ============

-Install the Surf package by importing the package to a FLOW3 application:
+Install the Surf package by importing the package to a TYPO3 Flow application:

 .. code-block:: none

-	./flow3 package:import TYPO3.Surf
+	./flow package:import TYPO3.Surf

 Guide
 =====